Ephraim-Kamau/resume/README.md

 ## Description
 My resume contains all the relevant details about my educational background, achievements, qualifications and work experience.

-## Technologies Used
-I was able to use html to create a table in order to improve the aesthetics of the resume instead of having it all appear as plaintext and to underline some headings as well.

 ## Support and contact details
 In case of any questions, ideas or contributions, feel free to contact me on either via telephone or email.
 My telephone contacts are 0710700358 and email address is kephraim19@gmail.com